HypeCheck

 Research-backed dose: No established dose from provided studies

-In this product: Remainder of solution
+In this product: Part of 50% alcohol/water base

 Sage Leaf